Last Updated on

 Also, the money involved in a private placement is often tiny compared to the money involved in a big name IPO like Tesla Motors.

-Many private placements in the resource sector raise $5 million to $25 million.
+Many private placements raise $5 million to $25 million.
 This is less than 3% of a heavily-publicized tech IPO that raises a billion dollars.

 That’s why you’ll never see these deals featured on the front page of the Wall Street Journal.